Applications Open

 When will I know the outcome of my application?

-Applicants will be notified whether they have been invited to interview during week commencing 20th January 2025.
-Interviews will then be held online via Microsoft Teams on 3rd February 2025.
+Applicants will be notified whether they have been invited to interview by November.
+Interviews will then be held online via Microsoft Teams on Tuesday, 18 November 2025.
 Feedback will be provided to unsuccessful applicants.

 Successful applicants will be sent an offer letter with the terms and conditions of the Award.
-Awards will be expected to start no later than 31st March 2025 following successful ‘sign off’ from applicants, their line manager(s) and the GM PSRC.
+Awards will be expected to start by the end of January 2026 following successful ‘sign off’ from applicants, their line manager(s) and the GM PSRC.

 What happens if I am successful?